Auckland Botanic Garden's most popular outdoor art event returns

 A stunning sculptural showcase on display

-After a three-year hiatus, New Zealand’s most popular outdoor art event - Sculpture in the Gardens - returns to the Auckland Botanic Gardens with a spectacular display of works from artists across the motu, opening on 16 November.
+After a three-year hiatus, New Zealand’s most popular outdoor art event - Sculpture in the Gardens - returns to the Auckland Botanic Gardens with a spectacular display of works from artists across the motu (land or country), opening on 16 November.

-Sculpture in the Gardens is a free event running for three months.
+Sculpture in the Gardens is a free event running until 2 March 2025.
 The 2021 exhibition attracted more than 350,000 visitors.

 Auckland Council Policy and Planning Committee chair Councillor Richard Hills says he is delighted to welcome the return of Sculpture in the Gardens.